Yoga for Maternal Bodily Awareness

 Tonal is a digital weight system that connects strength through technology.
 By combining cutting-edge all-in-one equipment, expert-led videos, and personalized guidance Tonal has developed an effective fitness program that is like having a personal trainer on-demand and in the convenience of your home.
 Truly the world’s smartest home gym and personal trainer in one.

 As a general rule of thumb, always talk to your health care provider to get a green light on exercise because there may be some things that are specific to you and your pregnancy.
 Don’t expect a doctor to provide your fitness regimen; however, because that is not their field of expertise.

 Whether you have been working out prior or not it is now recommended to exercise during pregnancy.
 You will have to make some modifications for the different trimesters as the belly grows, but you can do more than you think.
 I cover many of the hormonal changes that affect a workout on Tonal and how to workout with awareness during these changes.
 Here are some highlights here that you can refer to as a reminder.

 - Relaxin affects the joints and ligaments, so it is very important not to overstretch and to avoid high impact exercises that could cause long term damage to the joints

-- To make space for the baby avoid deep twist, narrow stance, crunching, lying on the belly, and flat on the back.
+- To make space for the baby avoid deep twists, a narrow stance, crunching, lying on the belly, and flat on the back.
 You would be surprised that you can join a regular yoga class by listening to your body and making these simple modifications.